 Cauliflower 65 is a delicious appetizer loved by all.
 Though it is a simple recipe, we need the right proportion of ingredients to achieve that light and crispy texture.
 This is a quick recipe by my sister who gives me good cooking tips whenever I have trouble while trying out a few things.
 It’s quite addictive as it’s gluten-free and works as a perfect appetizer or an evening snack.
 Check it out and give it a try!

-- Cauliflower – 4 cups, cut into bite-sized florets
+- Cauliflower – 4 cups, cut into medium-sized florets

 - Salt to taste

-- Kashmiri red chilli powder – 1 teaspoon
+- Kashmiri red chilli powder – 2 tablespoons

 - Ginger garlic paste – 2 teaspoons